Improving User Interface Generation Models from Designer Feedback: Discussion

 \textbf{Model-centric vs Designer-centric Interfaces. } An early but important step is determining the requirements of feedback interfaces.
 RLHF finetuning approaches (Section \ref{sec:background}) require datasets of ranked preference pairs to calibrate the probability of ``good'' and ``bad'' outputs, which motivates most conventional ranking interfaces.
 This \textit{model-centric} approach to designing feedback interfaces primarily considers the requirements of machine learning algorithms; however, our work and previous work~\cite{wu2024uiclip} found that these feedback interfaces are often ineffective at capturing designer preference and critiques.
 An alternative approach that we advance in this paper is to build interfaces around the existing practices and workflows of designers~\cite{hartmann2010d,o2018charrette}, which typically focus on improving a single UI screen in a non-comparative setting.
 This \textit{designer-centric} approach for data collection involves converting artifacts from designers' day-to-day activities, such as design reviews, white-boarding, and direct edits, into machine-learnable data.
 Our UI preference pair quality and model evaluation experiments indicate that this approach is effective in some contexts (e.g., sketching and revision) but not in others (e.g., commenting), suggesting the need to better understand and balance the goals of designers and model training.

 \textbf{Quantity vs Quality.} Our work investigates the tradeoff between data quantity and quality for training UI generation models.
 Previously, the effectiveness of ML annotation systems (\textit{e.g.,} feedback interfaces) has often been measured by the speed at which they could produce responses from human annotators~\cite{little2010turkit,von2006games}.
 For example, one proposed metric for evaluating annotation interfaces is the number of training examples that could be collected through the interaction in a given time-frame~\cite{von2006games}.
 While these measurements may be more reflective of utility for tasks where voting~\cite{little2010turkit} or other forms of redundant checking~\cite{von2006games,von2008recaptcha} is possible, we found that they were not useful for UI design feedback interfaces.
 In our work, we found that while some interactions require more time and effort to complete (\textit{e.g.,} design revision), they often result in better data quality.
 Our approach to evaluating UI designs involved collecting feedback across multiple UI design feedback interfaces to train UI generation models and evaluate those models with human judges.
+The results of our data quality showed that sketching exhibited the best performance and balance between data quality and quantity.
+We note that these findings are valid for our chosen model configuration, and newer, stronger LLMs may have different performance characteristics, \textit{e.g.,} may have better ability to comprehend and apply comment-based fixes.

-Our results ultimately showed that sketching exhibited the best performance and balance between data quality and quantity.
-Nevertheless, the development of more standardized and easily calculable heuristics for UI design evaluation at an earlier stage remains an important direction for future work, especially to inform the earlier stages of design.
+Overall, the development of more standardized and easily calculable heuristics for UI design evaluation at an earlier stage remains an important direction for future work, especially to inform the earlier stages of design.